Particularly for executive level positions, a presentation stage can be an integral part of the short-listing process.

 Have access to multiple sources of your presentation.
 Email the file to yourself and the recruiter, bring a copy on a USB stick and bring printed handouts.
 This way you are covered if anything goes wrong with the file you’re intending to use

 Stay within the allocated time.
 If you have not been given a guidance on length, aim for the 10 minute mark.
 Time your presentation when you are practising to make sure it will fit within your allowed time slot.
 If you need to reduce the content of your presentation, cut out the least relevant or weakest points

 Be prepared to adapt.
 You may have practiced your presentation in a certain way, but the interviewer might not respond accordingly.
 Be prepared to be stopped for questions or further discussion unexpectedly

 10 minute interview presentation template

-Here is an example template for the structure of your interview presentation.
+Below is an example for the structure of your interview presentation.
 Use this as a baseline and adapt or reorder where appropriate based on the task you have been set by the interviewer.

 Slide 1: Introduction – Reiterate the objectives you have been set and lay out the structure of your presentation so that the interviewers know what to expect

 Slide 2: About you – Detail your professional experience, skills and working style